nottrobin/docs/src/en/clouds-LXD.md

 create useful models, or serve as a platform to develop your own charms.
 Make sure you have enough local space for the containers though.

-!!!
-Note:
+[note]
 Work is currently underway that will allow Juju to connect to remote LXD hosts.
+[/note]

 Constraints can be used with LXD containers (`v.2.4.1`).
 However, these are not bound to the LXD cloud type (i.e. they can affect containers that are